content-left-bg.png

 Overview

-This procedure outlines what department employees must do to avoid infringing the copyright and IP of others, and meet obligations under the Copyright Act 1968 (Cth) and support the Queensland Government’s Information access and use policy (IS33) and Intellectual Property Principles (Queensland Government employees only).
+This procedure outlines what department employees must do to avoid infringing the copyright and IP of others, and meet obligations under the Copyright Act 1968 (Cth) and support the Queensland Government’s Information access and use policy (IS33) and Intellectual property principles (Queensland Government employees only).

 Intellectual Property (IP) covers a range of intangible property that results from creative and intellectual effort including literary and artistic works, computer programs, databases, film and sound recording, trademarks, and designs.
 The most common type of IP that departmental employees will create, acquire and/or use in their work is copyright.